-One limitation of financial education programs is that the benefits may primarily accrue the most sophisticated individuals, as less sophisticated individuals may be less attentive to new information sources or find the information too complex to incorporate easily (Fernandes, Lynch, and Netemeyer 2014).
-We use information from contributor's biographies to gauge their quantitative sophistication.
-Before the introduction of quant ratings on SA, less sophisticated contributors issue reports that are significantly less aligned with SA quant ratings compared to their more sophisticated counterparts.
-However, this pattern reverses after the introduction of quant ratings.
-Our findings suggest that the introduction of quant ratings benefitted less quantitatively sophisticated investors, who were presumably less aware of quantitative analysis prior to the platform design change.
+One limitation of financial education programs is that the benefits may primarily accrue to the most sophisticated individuals, as less sophisticated individuals may be less attentive to new information sources or find the information too complex to incorporate (Fernandes, Lynch, and Netemeyer 2014).
+We use information from contributors' biographies to assess their quantitative sophistication.
+Before the platform design changes, less sophisticated contributors issue reports that are significantly less aligned with SA quant ratings compared to their more sophisticated counterparts.
+However, this pattern reverses after the changes.
+Our findings suggest that SA's increased emphasis on quantitative research was particularly beneficial for less quantitatively sophisticated investors, who were likely less familiar with quantitative analysis.